 Note: We recommend that you use the latest version of MSCDEX.EXE to insure the best CD access.
 As of this writing, the current version of MSCDEX is 2.23.

 The Boot Disk CONFIG.SYS file needs α CD device driver line.
-Depending on your CD-ROM type, it should look much like one of the following:
+Depending on your CD-ROM type, it should look much like this: